gorunul/owrt-controller-v1/README.md

 * chmod +x /usr/bin/report_clients.sh
 * #crontab -e and add * * * * * /usr/bin/report_clients.sh

 You should see on the main ap a new menu named Controller with an item named Wifi Clients.
 There you should see their statistics, filter by ssid, mac, etc...

 Have fun!

-Future steps:
+Dreaming at future steps:
 - convert to C
 - push configs to slave ap's (vlans and wifi configs)
 - push 802.11kv data to slave ap's